Assumptions

 const ce = new ComputeEngine({ assumptions: null });

-To test if a particular assumption is valid, call the ce.is()
+To test if a particular assumption is valid, call the ce.verify()

 function.